 The Catholic Church under Pope Paul VI finally discredited the notion of Jewish deicide in 1964 in its “Declaration on the Relation of the Church to Non-Christian Religions” (Nostra aetate), published by the Second Vatican Council.
 In no uncertain terms, the Declaration states that the crucifixion of Jesus “cannot be charged against all the Jews, without distinction, then alive, nor against the Jews of today.”5Vatican; “Declaration on the Relation of the Church to Non-Christian Religions,” http://www.vatican.va/archive/hist_councils/ii_vatican_council/documents/vat-ii_decl_19651028_nostra-aetate_en.html.

 Despite this reckoning, the myth of Jewish deicide has persisted for millennia.
 What’s more, over the centuries, it has inspired derivative myths, such as accusations that Jews desecrate the Eucharist or poison wells to kill Christian villagers.
-Although the Qur’an explicitly states that Jews did not kill Jesus [Qur’an 4.157], it describes Jews more generally as “killers of the prophets,” a claim which would reverberate through the centuries.6“On the Qur’an and the Theme of the Jews as ‘Killers of the Prophets,'” Al-Bayan: Journal of Quran and Hadith Studies 1 (2012): 9-32).
+Because the Qur’an explicitly states that Jews did not kill Jesus [Qur’an 4.157], a more common version of this trope in the Muslim world utilizes certain contested anecdotes from scripture involving Jewish individuals to make unfair and inaccurate generalizations that collectively accuse all Jews of being killers of divine prophets.

 Very few details of Jesus’s crucifixion have been—or even can be—verified as historical fact.

 - Mel Gibson’s film, The Passion of the Christ, depicts Pontius Pilate as having been entirely reluctant to sentence Jesus.
 Only when he is blackmailed into submission by Jewish authorities does he go through with the sentencing.